Lithl/scribe-app/README.md

 your Character details?
 Create that structure here, and re-use it whenever you create a new Character.

+Finally, sections of text can be commented on, much like in Google Docs.

 ### Saving your Project
 Your Scribe project will be automatically saved in the cloud periodically.
 You can either be an anonymous user, in which case your Project will be associated